Minnesota Department of Natural Resources: Lawsuit

 On November 27, 2012, the White Bear Lake Restoration Association filed a lawsuit against the Minnesota DNR for what the group alleges is the agency's role in the city's disappearing lake.
 This resulted in the DNR getting 13 communities to adopt water conservation tactics to reduce water consumption.

 Publications

 The Minnesota Department of Natural Resources publishes a magazine called the Minnesota Conservation Volunteer.
 It is distributed bimonthly, mailed to subscribers the first weeks of January, March, May, July, September, and November.
 Minnesota Conservation Volunteer is a "donor-supported magazine advocating conservation and careful use of Minnesota's natural resources."
 Most of the articles are also made available on the official DNR website.

 Volunteering

 Many of the services provided by the Minnesota DNR are actually done by the more than 33,000 volunteers that actively contribute.
 The department has volunteer positions ranging from jobs that require little to no prior experience, to jobs that require specialists with varying skills and a great amount of experience.
 There are over a dozen specific volunteer programs offered through the DNR that aim to preserve the state's natural beauty.
+In addition, the DNR works with Minnesotans through external advisory groups and task forces, through which residents can give their ideas and perspectives.